Rodrigotari1/Rodrigotari1/README.md

 - worked at 5-star hotel in madrid. taught me how to deal with people.
 - tried coding, didn’t stick. (tuto hell)

-**13-18 yrs (2014-2020):**
+**12-18 yrs (2014-2020):**
-- moved to england for a rugby scholarship at 13, played till 18. regional-team selection in sout west.
+- moved to england for a rugby scholarship at 12, played till 18. regional-team selection in south west.
 - ran ig sports pages at 15, hit a few thousand followers and made few bucks. picked it up later (4M Impressions, 30k followers in one month)
 - made wine at 16, sold some at 18 in france.
 - graduated high school, good grades.